rlv-dan/Snap2HTML/HELP.md

 # Search
 The built in search box accepts the following modifiers:

-    Wildcards * and ? can be used. * matches zero or more characters. ? matches exactly one character.
+Wildcards \* and ? can be used. \* matches zero or more characters. ? matches exactly one character.

 Prefix your search with > to search only the current folder. >> searches the current folder and its sub folders.

-**Tip**: Search for * to list all files.
+**Tip**: Search for \* to list all files.
 This is especially useful together with the export functionality to get all data out of the html file.

+# Search Pattern
+The Search Pattern in the GUI is a new feature to Snap2HTML-NG.
+This allows you to only pull files that match a certain cirteria.
+Similar to the Search function in the HTML file;

+Wildcards \* and ? can be used.  \* matches zero or more characters in that position.  ? matches exactly one character in that position.

+Characters other than the wildcard are literal characters.
+The Search Pattern "\*w" searches for all file names in the path ending with the letter "W".
+The Search Pattern "l\*" searches for all file names beginning with the letter "L".

+Note due to how .NET Framework is designed, if you use an aserisk wild card for specifying file types, such as "\*.mp4", this will return files with extensions that match and _begin_ with mp4.
+If you use the ? wildcard somewhere within the search pattern, it will resolve this issue.

+For example using "\*.txt" will return "\*.txt, \*.txtt" etc.

 # File Linking